golioth/docs/docs/guides/nrf91-quickstart/1-nrf91-overview.md

 This work-through will demonstrate how to quickly connect an nRF91 based device to Golioth.
 Proven working devices on Golioth include:
 * Nordic nRF9160-DK
 * CircuitDojo nRF91-Feather

+See the [Hardware] section for more devices that use the nRF91